annikadl/ResearchTrack1-assignment2/README.md

 * move to the second terminal and choose where to clone the repository
 * clone this repository with the command `git clone _url_`.
 * move into the directory
-* run the command `roslaunch assignment_2_2023 assignment1.launch` to start the simulation
+* run the command `roslaunch assignment_2_2023 assignment1.launch` to start the simulation.
+At this point the simulator has started, the program is running and a mobile robot is spawned in the center of the playground.

+The playground is represented by a squared arena in which the robot can move.
+Besides, some walls around and inside the playground obstacle the robot's motion.

+## Already implemented nodes
+Some nodes were already implemented by the Professor of the course.
+These nodes aim to plan the motion of the robot, by processing the output of the sensors.
+####

+## The assignment

+### set_target_client

+### last_target_service

+### info_service

+### assignment1.launch